jwettersten/clojure-lemma/README.md

     $ lein trampoline run

-'trampoline' causes 'lein' to exit it's java process once the clojure lemma process is up and running. 'trampoline' is recommended to ensure that ctrl-c triggers the lemma shutdown sequence on our lemma process vs. being caught by the running lein process.
+'trampoline' causes 'lein' to exit it's java process once the clojure lemma process is up and running. 'trampoline' is recommended for use with running this lemma as it ensures that ctrl-c triggers the lemma shutdown sequence on our lemma process vs. being caught by the running lein process.

+To stop the clojure lemma use ctrl-c.

 ## License